frederickaplan/fdh/files/PART2/fdh-2-5.md

 In the context of literary studies, however, text reuse is synonyms for **literary phenomena** like allusions, paraphrases and direct quotations.

+An example of text reuse algorithm is Passim developed by David A. Smith.

 ### 2.4.
 Regular expressions

 A regular expression (_regex_) is a sequence of characters that define a search pattern.